mullvad/mullvadvpn-app/docs/allow-macos-network-check.md

 or starting the filtering resolver.
 In all other tunnel states, the filtering resolver and firewall rules shouldn't be affected by this feature.

-### State to keep track of

-- List of allowed IP addresses as a result of being responses to issues DNS requests, which should be cleared when leaving the blocking state.
-- The daemon should keep track of *if* the user has enabled the filtering resolver.
-If the user enables the custom resolver but something is already listening on port 53, then this should be reported back to the front-ends.
-The user needs to know that the filtering resolver failed to run.

 ### When the network-check leak is toggled on

 - When in a blocking state: